OpenReysin/reaxium/README.md

 * [ ] DevTools for reactive debugging
 * [ ] Adapters for Svelte / Solid
 * [ ] More batching optimizations
+* [ ] Add subscription only to key or deep key changes in atoms

 ---